-Both Convention 108 and the OECD Guidelines date from the 1980s.
-By the 1990s, the EU was becoming increasingly concerned about divergences in data protection laws across EU member states and the possibility that intra-EU trade could be impacted by these divergences.
+Although Convention 108 was recently updated, both Convention 108+ and the OECD Guidelines originally date from the 1980s.
+By the 1990s the EU was becoming increasingly concerned about divergences in data protection laws across EU member states and the possibility that intra-EU trade could be impacted by these divergences.
 The EU therefore passed Data Protection Directive 95/46/EC, which was implemented by the EU member states with a view to creating an EU-wide framework for harmonising data protection rules.
 Data Protection Directive 95/46/EC remained the EU's governing instrument for data protection until the GDPR came into force on 25 May 2018.

-In 2004, these instruments were joined by a newer international instrument in the form of the Asia-Pacific Economic Cooperation (APEC) Privacy Framework, which was updated in 2015.
+In 2004, these instruments were joined by a newer international instrument in the form of the APEC Privacy Framework, which was updated in 2015.
 Although it was subject to criticism when it was launched, the Framework has been influential in advancing the privacy debate in the Asia-Pacific region.
 The Framework aims to promote a flexible approach to privacy and data protection across the 21 APEC member economies while fostering cross-border flows of personal information.
-In November 2011 APEC leaders endorsed the Cross-Border Privacy Rules (CBPR) system, which is a voluntary accountability-based system to facilitate privacy-respecting flows of personal information among APEC economies.
-The APEC CBPR system is considered the counterpart of the EU's system of binding corporate rules (BCRs) for data transfers outside of the EU.
-In March 2018, Singapore became the system's sixth participant, joining South Korea, Canada, Japan, Mexico and the US.
+In November 2011, APEC leaders endorsed the Cross-Border Privacy Rules (CBPR) system, which is a voluntary accountability-based system to facilitate privacy-respecting flows of personal information among APEC economies.
+The APEC CBPR system is considered a counterpart to the European Union's system of binding corporate rules (BCRs) for data transfers outside of the EU.
+As of the date of publication, eight economies participate in the APEC CBPR system, including the United States, Mexico, Japan, Canada, Singapore, the Republic of Korea, Australia, and Taiwan.

 In June 2014, the African Union adopted a Convention on Cyber Security and Personal Data Protection as the first legal framework for cybersecurity and personal data protection on the African continent.
 Its goal is to address the need for harmonised legislation in the area of cybersecurity in member states of the African Union, and to establish in each member state mechanisms to combat privacy violations.
-So far the Convention has been signed by 10 African countries, and it has been reported that a number of African countries have drafted data protection laws based on the Convention.
+So far the Convention has been signed by 14 African countries and ratified by five.
+It has been reported that a number of African countries have drafted data protection laws based on the Convention.

-European approach
+The European approach

-For more than two decades, data protection laws have been a salient feature of European legal systems.
+For more than 20 years, data protection laws have been a salient feature of European legal systems.
 Each EU member state has introduced legislation based on Data Protection Directive 95/46/EC, which made it mandatory for member states to transpose the Directive's data protection principles into their national laws.
 In the same way, EU member state rules on electronic communications, marketing and the use of cookies follow the requirements of EU Directive 2002/58/EC on privacy and electronic communications.

-The data protection laws of the EU member states, the three associated states in the European Economic Area (Iceland, Liechtenstein and Norway) and EFTA-country Switzerland broadly follow the same pattern, since they were all based on or at least inspired by Data Protection Directive 95/46/EC.
-However, because Data Protection Directive 95/46/ EC was not directly applicable, the transposing EU member state laws were divergent in many areas.
-This has led to inconsistencies, which created complexity, legal uncertainty and additional costs for businesses required to comply with, in many cases, 31 different data protection laws in Europe.
+The data protection laws of the EU's member states, the European Free Trade Association (Iceland, Liechtenstein and Norway) and EFTAcountry Switzerland broadly follow the same pattern, since they were all based on or at least inspired by Data Protection Directive 95/46/EC.
+However, because Data Protection Directive 95/46/EC was not directly applicable, the laws adopted diverged in many areas.
+This has led to inconsistencies, which created complexity, legal uncertainty and additional costs for businesses that required to comply with, in many cases, 31 different data protection laws in Europe.